Tuesday, November 18, 2008

 Which brings me to Sophie Marceau, sweet... sweet Sophie.
-She's got the sense of nymphonic entitlement we ned for a Bond girl, down pat.
-When Marceau lounges in gold-trimmed Middle Eastern richness, she not only fits the Vogue fantasia mold, she transcends it.
+She's got the sense of nymphonic entitlement we need for a Bond girl, down pat --then widens the aperture.
+When Marceau lounges in her gold-trimmed oil rich Turkish-Persian-Uzbekistanian finery and palatial luxuriance, she not only fits the Vogue fantasia mold, she transcends it.
 Being French surely helps; she acts like she grew up in this sort of stuff, as opposed to Hatcher who looks like she'll start stealing the designer shot glasses as soon as Bond steps into the bathroom.

-World is the much more age-inappropriate Denise Richards (left) as an atomic physicist named Christmas Jones.
-One of the best pieces of stunt casting in the history of cinema, one look at her marching around the abandoned Russian missile silo in sexy khaki shorts and all your worries slip away.
+World is the much more age-inappropriate Denise Richards (left) as an atomic physicist named Christmas Jones --one of the best pieces of stunt casting in the history of cinema.
+One look at her, marching around the abandoned Russian missile silo in sexy khaki shorts and all qualms slip their hoses.
 Richard's not a great actress but she doesn't need to be, maybe even shouldn't be.
 Like all the best Bond beauties she acts from her hips, sexual in her every gesture, the archetypal transcendental, slightly-blank, uber-babe.

 That kind of sexiness wouldn't last though.
 Just as it did in the Connery to Moore transition, genuine sexual heat lost ground to double entendre smirking of Roger Moore and Pierce Brosnan, that's why the very 90s capsule-ish THE WORLD IS NOT ENOUGH has always been unusual.
 It's villain, Elektra King is the first true femme fatale of the series, beginning as an innocent victim of a maniac and becoming a ruthless evil manipulator of a miscast Scotsman, clearly hired because he was so good at being a terrifying Glasgow hooligan in TRAINSPOTTING, another quintessential 90s curio.
 The curios here: drum and bass star Goldie as a thug baring his gold teeth in a stoner Bristol patois.